 Dutch cats have very important jobs

 What is it about kitties that make them the object of Dutch affection?
 One theory is that living near canals inevitably leads to problems with pests.
 A cat can be the best rodent deterrent for any business.

 Because they’re also cute, fluffy and incredibly manipulative, before you know it, your pest control has moved in and is eating all your food.
 It’s believed that cats actually domesticated themselves this same way around 12,000 years ago, so it’s nice that modern cats are carrying on the spirit of their ancestors.

-Many cats have risen on from these humble beginnings and have become social media famous, there’s a cat that rode the tram (who unfortunately passed away last year R.I.P Ake), there’s Nemo who hangs around the Vismarkt in Groningen… you name the cat and the Dutch will start it its own social media page.
-These famous felines are adored by locals and tourists alike and have become a part of the city in which they’ve chosen to gift with their quirky personalities.
+Many cats have risen from these humble beginnings and have made their way to being social media famous.
+Such as the cat that rode the tram (who unfortunately passed away), and Nemo who hangs around the Vismarkt in Groningen.
+These famous felines are adored by locals and tourists alike and have become part of the city in which they’ve chosen to gift with their quirky personalities.

 Why are cats so popular in the Netherlands?

 Perhaps another reason the cat is the pet of choice in the Netherlands is the preference for city living in houses or apartments with no outdoor space.

 A cat compliments this lifestyle with their independence and ability to entertain themselves, often in cardboard boxes or with extensive napping.
 Cats are as low maintenance as the Dutch themselves, making the Dutch and cats a match made in kitty heaven.

 In short, while cats are incredibly popular, the Dutch just have far too big of a population.
 A 2018 census found there were over 2.6 million cats in the Netherlands – and just four years prior there were 3.6 million.
 Given there are over 17 million people in the Netherlands, that means there is around one cat for every six-and-a-half Dutch persons.
 Good thing the Dutch are good at sharing!